Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, end, and engine.

 - Comment that the engine is excellent.

 - Pull the ends of the train in and out quickly so that the picture and word cards fall out, then comment that the engine exploded!

-- Allow the children to "explode" by crouching down low and jumping up high.
+- Have the children "explode" by crouching down low and then jumping up high.

 - Comment that because the engine exploded, maybe it is not such an excellent engine after all.